Extreme Music: History

 punk rock ethos of its founders; for example, they mailed condoms to 1,000 music industry executives with packaging that read "Extreme Music: The Only Safe Thing You'll Ever Get From Us."
 With a focus on production, they "upped the industry ante by using professional recording studios and top-notch musicians."
-By keeping the library's emphasis on quality over quantity, they streamlined the process of selecting music for advertising agencies and music supervisors.

 In August 2005 Extreme Music was bought by Viacom, the then-parent company of CBS, UPN, and Paramount Pictures for $45.1 million, and in 2008 it was acquired by Sony/ATV Music Publishing (now Sony Music Publishing).
 The terms of the sale were not disclosed.

 In January 2013, Extreme introduced Customix, a web application created specifically for music supervisors to quickly customize songs from its library.